Dataphile-ch/cube0/README.md

 # Some Thoughts
 Is it actually possible to estimate entropy (the distance from a given cube to solved state)?

 Perhaps there is insufficient information in the cube to determine it's state.
 What would this mean?
-If you try to solve a cube by examining and un-doing moves, you can find the solution for up to 4-5 rotations, but beyond that it becomes very difficult to sed the reverse moves.
+If you try to solve a cube by examining and un-doing moves, you can find the solution for up to 4-5 rotations, but beyond that it becomes very difficult to see the reverse moves.
 Does this mean that the cube really does have something like entropy and tends to a random state where information about the original structure (solved state) is no longer available??

 # To do
 * Consider the approaoch from Brunetto & Trunda (2017), train the network using the 3 entropy measures as features (naive, align, matrix).
 The network can be simple DNN with 3-4 layers.
 It can then be used to esimate "distance to solved" from any input.